 The Graduate Certificate in Software Design & Development (GCSDD) is designed for those who lack formal education in computer science, but desire to enter into the field of software development and/or pursue a Master of Science degree.

+Graduate Certificate Course Requirements

-The Graduate Certificate consists of 18 credits taken over a complete academic year.
-Courses meet twice a week in the evening.
+The Graduate Certificate consists of 18 credits.